Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 [Information]:[_MigrateNetworkInterfaceConfigurations] Adding BackendAddressPool LoadBalancerBEAddressPool to VMSS Nic: NIC-0 ipConfig: NIC-0
 [Information]:[_MigrateNetworkInterfaceConfigurations] Migrate NetworkInterface Configurations completed
 [Information]:[UpdateVmss] Updating configuration of VMSS 'nt0'

+<<<NOTE: End of cluster unavailability here.
+There will be a delay in logging here until above command in script is complete>>>

 [Information]:[UpdateVmss] Completed update configuration of VMSS 'nt0'
 [Information]:[UpdateVmssInstances] Initiating Update Vmss Instances
 [Information]:[UpdateVmssInstances] VMSS 'nt0' is configured with Upgrade Policy 'Automatic', so the update NetworkProfile will be applied automatically.